hgamboa/nova-adv-inst/notebooks/bitalino/README.md

 BITalino revolution ServerBIT is a utility that helps you stream your signals in real time on a webbrowser (ClientBIT.html) https://github.com/BITalinoWorld/revolution-python-serverbit

 Once installed, run BITalino ServerBIT and open your ClientBIT.html.
-MAC address and channels can be configured through the config.json that is created under your home user folder.
+MAC address and channels can be configured through the **config.json** that is created under your home user folder.

-Open ClienBIT.html with Google Chrome and watch your signals in real time.
-Graphics are processed by FLOT.
+Open ClienBIT.html with a browser and watch your signals in real time.
+Graphics are processed by **FLOT**.
 Feel free to source the web and inspect the codes to get the best data presentation features. http://www.flotcharts.org/flot/examples/basic-options/index.html

 ![bar](images/bitalinobar.jpg)